lfoswald/lfoswald.github.io/_pages/readings.md

 {% include base_path %}

 Here are some quick book recommendation in the form of commented book stacks, grouped by broad topic.

+(Page in progress)

 ### ("Smart") Cities